An Ordinary Man by Paul Rusesabagina

 Love good books?
 Love competitions?
 Get in on the Battle of the Books this Spring!

-Registration begins in February; you can find all the details here on the Battle of the Books tab.
+Registration begins February 13; you can find all the details here on the Battle of the Books tab.
 Grades 6, 7, and 8 are invited to compete!

 Looking for a good book, movie, or video game?
 Browse our recommended reads, compiled by members of the Teen Advisory Board!
 Click on one of the images below for a quick look at the related review, or access them all through the Book Review blog!